PatrickHechler/primitive-code/README.md

         2. this is when the memory blocks last address is a little below an address which is tried be used
             * a address `A` is considered a little below an other address `B` when `B - A` is less then or equal to `8`
         3. when this happens, the `SP` register will be changed to point to the same data in the new memory block
+        * note that the stack pointer will NOT be modified, when the memory block is resized manually.
         * when the stack is not able to grow, it will cause the `INT_ERRORS_ILLEGAL_MEMORY` to be executed instead
         * this means the `PUSH` command can be used without caring about a stack overflow
             * (the `POP` command can still cause a stack underflow)
         * note that this also means that the `SP` register is the only reliable source of the stack memory block
-            * any other address in the stack memory block can get outdated when a `PUSH` (or somethingsimmilar) command is executed
+            * any other address in the stack memory block can get outdated when a `PUSH` (or something simmilar) command is executed
-            * example:
+            * example of how it not works:
                 1. `PUSH X00 |> push the X00 value to the stack`
                 2. `MVAD [SP], SP, 8 |> push the address of the X00 value to the stack`
                 3. `ADD SP, 8`